ganrad/Ansible-Web-Infra-Deploy/README.md

-# Use Ansible to Install and Deploy a 2-tier Web Application Infrastructure
+# Use Ansible to Install and Deploy Web Application Infrastructure Components

 Ansible is a simple agentless automation technology that has caught the world of software configuration management by storm!
 Ansible allows IT operators to automate repetitive infrastructure tasks such as installation, configuration and deployment of software using a simple yet powerful automation language *YAML*.
 Ansible is an open source project and is the core automation engine powering Red Hat Ansible Tower.
 Ansible provides close to 800+ (at the time of this writing) pre-built modules that can be used to automate complex infrastructure tasks ranging from web/application deployment to configuration management to workflow orchestration.